-Distinguish yourself with a new academic achievement in the practice of nutrition and medicine.
-Apply the functional nutrition and herbal therapy principles in helping your clients achieve improved health and wellness.
+Distinguish yourself with a new academic achievement in the practice of nutrition and integrative medicine.
+Apply these holistic wellness principles to embellish your practice and set you apart from your peers.

-After completing this graduate certificate program of study and focused learning objectives, students may desire to go further and pursue the Master of Science in Nutrition degree.
-In this case, the interested student must submit a new and complete application to become a degree-seeking student and meet all of the degree program requirements.
-Please be advised that this certificate program is not available for federal student financial aid.
+After completing this graduate certificate program, students may desire to go further and pursue the Master of Science in Nutrition degree.
+In this case, a new application as a degree-seeking student is required along with meeting the program entry requirements.

 Graduate Certificate Admission Requirements:

-Working from an interprofessional perspective within the College of Osteopathic Medicine, eligible individuals include audiologists, dentists, physicians, physician assistants, physical therapists, pharmacists, registered dietitians, psychologists, or optometrists.
-Other health-related professionals with certifying credentials and graduate education may apply and will be reviewed by the admissions committee of the M.S. in Nutrition degree program.
+Working from an interprofessional perspective, eligible individuals include audiologists, dentists, physicians, physician assistants, physical therapists, pharmacists, registered dietitians, psychologists, or optometrists.
+Other health-related professionals with certifying credentials and graduate education may apply and will be carefully considered.

-* degree or higher from a regionally accredited college or university
+* bachelor's degree or higher from a regionally accredited college or university

 * official transcripts